Rad-hi/MyButton_Arduino/README.md

 ### v1.0.2 (24th August, 2021):

 - Added debouncing to ```readInSteps()``` and made it return a **ABORTED_STEPS** value when the user stops pressing in the middle of the pressing period without reaching the intended stepped-period.
+- Updated the Display API (wrapper class to the Adafruit_SSD1306 library) to make it more efficient and more intuitive, no change in how it works though.
+- Grouped the state variables used for all functions into a single ```uint8_t flag``` saving with this 3 bytes of memory.
 - Added multiple buttons driven animations example.
-- Updated the Display API (wrapper class to the Adafruit_SSD1306 library) to make it more efficient and more intuitive, no change in how it works though.